mlc-ai/blog/_posts/2023-05-08-bringing-hardware-accelerated-language-models-to-android-devices.md

 Empowering LLMs on mobile devices is very important given this is what we interact with daily.
 In our announcement last week, we showed that we can bring LLMs to desktop and iOS devices.

 Android is an operating system inside 2.5 billion active devices, and it is very interesting to ask if we can do the same with android devices as well, a lot of community members made the suggestion to support android devices.
-We agree, this post discusses how we achieve that goal in one week.
+We agree.
+This post discusses how we achieve that goal in one week.

 ## How

-Bringing hardware accelerated LLM models onto android devices is not as straightforward via traditional approaches, specifically, the two ecosystems have different sets of programming models both for host app programming and GPU programming, to name a few
+Bringing hardware accelerated LLM models onto android devices is not as straightforward via traditional approaches, specifically, the two ecosystems have different sets of programming models both for host app programming and GPU programming, to name a few:
  - We need to use different GPU programming models to provide hardware acceleration.
  - We need to optimize for different kinds of hardware backends. iOS devices are powered by Apple’s A16 chips, while many of the latest android devices are powered by chips like snapdragon gen2.
 We find that they need different optimization strategies.
  - We need to connect our LLM runtime to different host languages.
 In iOS we need to interface with object-c and swift.
 We will need to support java to enable the android ecosystem